arminstr/arminstr.github.io/en/_posts/2021-01-15-automated-plastic-sorting-line.md

 ---
 layout: project
 author: Armin

 lang: en
-category: Projects
+category: Research
 time-read: 5 minute read
 related_image: /assets/img/content/sortingLineNotLabeled_small.png
-description: We continued our work on the low-cost plastic-type sensor.
-This version uses a MEMS Light Filter and a serial data interface.
-abstract: Packaging uses many different types of plastic.
-Most of them have the same haptics and optical appearance.
-As soon as sorting happens in an automated manner e.g. using robots, it is mandatory to use accurate sensing devices.
-This is the only way automatically recycled plastics can reach a purity that is good enough for closed-loop recycling.
+description: Imagining what small scale plastic sorting could look like.
+abstract: Automating sorting is key for profitable plastic recycling.
+We imagine a sorting line utilizing a conveyor belt, camera, robot arm, and plastic-type sensor.
 learnMore: true
 viewOnGithub: false
 watchVideo:
 readPaper:
 cardWidth: 5
-published: false
+published: true
 ---

 ### Introduction
-After gaining experience with plastic-type sensing based on near-infrared spectroscopy in the reremeter[^1] project, we decided to take it a step further.
-To identify plastics with greater than human accuracy and avoid unrecognized wrong detections in automated sorting environments we decided on a NIR spectrum analysis with greater resolution.
-Therefore we intend on using a MEMS light filter in combination with a broadband light source.
+To maximize the productivity of small scale plastic recycling workspaces, we designed an automated small scale sorting facility.
 A graphical overview of this setup is displayed in Figure 1.

+### Features
+The sorting line will utilize a camera to identify the plastic items coming into the facility.
+It will use a machine learning model to classify the plastic items into different plastic kinds, as well as their general quality and level of soiling.
+Additionally, conventional computer vision algorithms will be utilized to detect the object's position as well as the optimal grasping point for the robot arm.
+This will happen within the range of motion of the robot arm.
+That way the items could be flipped for better identification.
+After a visual investigation of the objects, they will be picked up by the robot and scanned by the plastic-type sensor.
+This will initially happen by bringing the item to the sensor.
+Later on, the sensor might be integrated into the gripper of the robot arm.
+As a final step, the items will be tossed into different bins based on user configuration or plastic-type.
+Unidentifiable objects will remain on the conveyor belt and will be dropped into a hand sorting bin.
+The target identification and handling time for an individual item will be five seconds.

-{% include image.html url="/assets/img/content/sortingLineLabeled_large.png" description="Figure 1: Sorting line with conveyor belt, camera, robot arm and plastic sensor" %}
+{% include image.html url="/assets/img/content/sortingLineLabeled_large.png" description="Figure 1: Sorting line with conveyor belt, camera, robot arm, and plastic sensor" %}
-### Technical Explanation
-The plastic-type sensor uses a light bulb in combination with a MEMS NIR filter to create high-resolution spectra in the range of 1550 to 1850 nanometers.
-In this region, all majorly used plastic-types show unique spectra.
-These spectra will be transferred to a computer running the identification software.
-This software will then use the characteristic features of each plastic-type for identification.
-As we capture a 1 nm resolution spectrum the scanning and identification time will be at 1-2 seconds.

-### Manufacturing and Expenses
+### Safety and Ease Of Use
-This sensor will be a highly integrated device.
-This makes it hard to assemble by hand.
-Additionally, the manufacturing steps have to include sensor calibration and parameter changes for each individual unit.
-Those steps are hard to automate and require certain know-how.
-The MEMS sensor will be sourced from a Japanese manufacturer.
-Therefore this project is dependent on part availability.
-All other parts of this project will be available open-source.
-We plan on providing all necessary manufacturing files, CAD Models, and assembly instructions at no charge.
-Our target hardware price is 300 euros.
-A pre-assembled kit with sensor calibration might become available for ~ 700 euros.

-### Conclusion
-This version of the plastic-type sensor will be able to identify plastics based on features that are hidden from human eyesight or touch.
-We still intend on using an additional visual classification model for the basic identification of recyclables and the general material quality.
-This way e.g. good quality, high reflectivity items could be scanned at a lower resolution.
-Using this approach identification times could be reduced by a factor of 10.
+The robot arm will feature torque limiting algorithms and emergency stop functions.
+Additionally, software for an easy setup will be provided.
+This will take care of camera calibration for the visual identification, as well as position teach-in for the sorting bin locations.
+In case of direct tossing into shredders, interface pins will be provided which tell the shredders that a new item is arriving.

 <div class="container p-5"></div>

-### Final Words and Planned File Release
+### Final Words and Future Steps
-The targeted final file release is by end of Q3 2021.
-Currently, Armin is testing the electronics for the MEMS filter control.
-The MEMS filter itself should arrive within the next 4-6 weeks.
-The first results should therefore be expected by end of Q1 2021.
+This sorting line is just a concept.
+But as soon as the work on the plastic-type sensor and the robot arm is completed, they will be incorporated into such kind of system.
+When reaching the five-second cycle time theoretically ~ 17280 items could be handled a day[^1].
+Assuming the handling of 8-gram yogurt cups this would result in a daily material sorting capability of 138 kg.
-If you want to help with software or hardware development feel free to contact us via contact@openrecycling.com or using the contact form linked below.
+If you have any ideas for improvement or want to help with software or hardware development feel free to contact us via contact@openrecycling.com or using the contact form linked below.

 <a class="btn btn-outline-primary my-sm-3" href="/{{page.lang}}/contact.html">{{site.data.translations['IndexHeadingButton'][page.lang]}}</a>
 ---
 ###### Footnotes
-[^1]: reremeter - Open Source discrete NIR plastic-type sensor released by RealRecycling in 2019
+[^1]: Assuming 24 hours of operation per day